-When the sheep and goat farmers recognised sheep or goats with clinical signs consistent with scrapie, they were responsible for reporting the animal to the local Food Safety Authority.
-The Food Safety Authority evaluated the reported cases.
+When the sheep and goat farmers recognised sheep or goats with clinical signs consistent with scrapie, they were responsible for reporting the animal to the Norwegian Food Safety Authority.
 If indicated, the animals were subject to either post mortem examination at a laboratory, or formalin-fixed and unfixed brain halves and medial retropharyngeal lymph nodes were submitted for laboratory examination.
 All the animals were examined at the Norwegian Veterinary Institute.